 .

 I have an acute sense of smell.
 Most women do, let’s face it, but my nose could smell a rose in a perfume factory.
 This brings me nicely to today.

-I have a client who works as a perfumer in Fulham, South West London, manufacturing on behalf of Gucci, Prada and Chanel – my three favourite brands.
+I have a client who works as a perfumer in Fulham, manufacturing on behalf of Gucci, Prada and Chanel – my three favourite brands.
 When asked what his profession is, he describes himself as a ‘Nez’ (nose), which incites confusion in the uneducated and a look of delight in others.
-As an expensive escort, I have many gentlemen friends in high-end professions, but nothing compares to Harvey.
+As an expensive escort, I have many gentleman friends in high-end professions, but nothing compares to Harvey.

-As I am a “special friend”, Harvey says he wants to create a signature scent just for me – something that would be my essence in a glass bottle.
-I was thrilled and joined him at his workshop, bouncing with full excitement, determined to create something genuinely intoxicating that I could wear whenever I went out.
+As Harvey describes me as a “special friend,” he decided to craft a signature scent uniquely for me—something that embodies my essence in a bottle.
+I was overjoyed and excitedly joined him in his workshop, eager to create a truly intoxicating fragrance that I could wear on nights out.

-As a girlie-girl, I love smells like Emporio Armani ‘Diamonds’, Prada ‘Candy Girl’ and Givenchy ‘Truly Irresistible’.
-Granted, I have so many bottles of perfume on my dressing table that I could own a counter at Selfridges, but I can’t help if my clients want to spoil me.
-When we go out shopping, it seems to be a safe purchase, vetted by yours truly.
-I always carry a small bottle of Chanel No. 5 in my overnight bag because it pairs well with most clients, and it reminds me of Katherine Hepburn and Grace Kelly.
+As a girly-girl, I adore scents like Emporio Armani ‘Diamonds’, Prada ‘Candy Girl’, and Givenchy ‘Truly Irresistible’.
+Admittedly, my collection of perfumes on my dressing table rivals a Selfridges counter, but who can resist when clients love to spoil me?
+When we shop together, it feels like a guaranteed purchase, curated by me.
+I always keep a small bottle of Chanel No. 5 in my overnight bag because it complements most clients and brings to mind icons like Katherine Hepburn and Grace Kelly.

+.